Table of Contents

 - Broken Paths.
 Google’s bots cannot crawl pages that have broken links.

-How Law Quill Can Help With Internal Links
+How Law Quill Can Help With Internal Links for Law Firm Websites

 Using internal links on law firm websites is a smart way to gain value at no cost.
 In contrast to external linking, internal linking puts the website owner in full control.
 The addition of internal links can create a more positive user experience, boost your rankings, and expand your digital presence.
 Creating useful, quality content is the core of successful internal linking, but the thought of producing it may be overwhelming.
 We are here to help and would welcome the opportunity to visit with you for free regarding your law firm website’s content, and how we can take these tasks off your plate!
 Schedule a free visit with us by scheduling a quick phone or zoom call at your convenience on our calendar today.
 You can also email us at [email protected]